-The stereotypes of gangs have always been Latino and African-American gangs, but other races that include Caucasians and Asians also have small number of gang members within their communities.
+The stereotypes of gangs have always been within the demographics of Latinos and African-Americans, but other races, which include Caucasians and Asians, also have small number of gang members within their communities.

-With gang members only account for about 1%, give or take, of any race’s total population, Asian gangs in America have had little notoriety compared to other groups.
+With gang members only account for about 1%, give or take, of any racial groups total population, Asian gangs in America have had little notoriety compared to other groups.

-Many Asian gangs officially focus on financing themselves through gambling, prostitution, extortion, and at times narcotics, but today’s activity has slowed down for many.
+Many of the old traditional Asian gangs once focused on financing themselves through gambling, prostitution, extortion, and at times narcotics, but today’s activity has slowed down for many.

 California Asian Gangs